vitmalina/bela/docs/if.md

 - func `function`

 A JavaScript function to execute.
 It can be a regular or an arrow function.
-If it is a regular function it will have `this` context point to the BelaRunner that executes commands (same as the third argument).
+If it is a regular function it will have `this` context point to the BelaRunner that executes commands.
 If it is an arrow function, then `this` variable will be undefined.

 ## Example